 - Do not travel to areas south and east of the Berm in the Western Sahara region because of the risk of armed conflict.

-The Australian Embassy in Rabat provides a limited range passport and consular services to Australians in Morocco.
-The Australian Embassy in Paris can also assist Australians in Morocco with notarial services.
+- The Australian Embassy in Rabat provides limited passport and consular services to Australians in Morocco.
 See Where to get help.

 Entry and exit

 Every country or territory decides who can enter or exit through its borders.
 The Australian Government cannot intervene on your behalf if you do not meet your destination's entry or exit requirements.

 You won't need a visa if you plan to visit Morocco for less than three months.
 In other circumstances, you'll need a visa.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

 Embassy of Morocco for up-to-date information or to apply for a visa.